 Nazish is a professional, experienced, multilingual, BACP registered integrative counsellor with an M.Ed, B.A in Psychology and F.Da in Counselling.
 She is working as a counsellor, Psychotherapist, life Coach, NLP Practitioner and Educator.
 She is founder of an Islamic Supplementary school (Al Jannah Academy) and a counselling practice (Here 2 Listen).
 She can offer counselling in English, Hindi, Punjabi & Urdu.
 She specialises in anxiety, stress, trauma, depression, panic attacks, anger , self esteem, alcohol and work related issues.
 She has vast personal and professional experience working with loss & bereavement, couple & relationships, eating disorders, bullying, violence or abuse, career counselling and child related issues.
 She has worked with organisation like Hospice and Mind.
 Her interest include exploring how the client’s spiritual belief system affects the process and outcome of the therapy.

-Aaliyah is the founder of Rahmah Wellbeing, a Psychotherapeutic Counsellor and Birth Trauma Educator.
+Aaliyah is an Aziz Foundation Scholar (2017), who has been awarded a scholarship for a PhD in Women’s Health on trauma and is the founder of Rahmah Wellbeing, a Psychotherapeutic Counsellor and Birth Trauma Educator.
 She holds an MEd in Child and Adolescent Psychotherapeutic Counselling from University of Cambridge (thesis: An unconscious alchemy of the womb: How women’s (psychosocial and neurobiological) experiences and feelings regarding menstruation and birth affect their attachment relationship with their child) and a MA in Muslim Community Studies.
 Aaliyah worked as the youngest employed Muslim female Chaplain from the age of 24 for Imperial College NHS Healthcare Trust for 6 years.
 She specialises in trauma, and the time in the womb as impacting later life development.
 She is interested in neuroscience, demedicalisation of birth, trauma, attachment, psychology of pain, and the role of patriarchy in women’s health.
 Aaliyah feels passionately towards natural health, unschooling, natural parenting and conscious living.
 Her passion is in encouraging women to reclaim their bodies and choices from culture, patriarchy and medicalisation and to empower women through igniting conscious awareness of the power of the womb to restore and heal.

 Abutaher studied at a young age in an Islamic secondary school and further pursued his studies at ‘The Institute of Islamic education’ in Deswbury.
 He has been enchanted by the rich history of the Islamic culture.
 The knowledge of Islam that he has acquired gave him an understanding of the complexity of the ever intriguing world we live in today.
 The mixture of his educational experiences and the joy of supporting others has enforced the thought that he enjoyed the challenge and responsibility of educating others and providing guidance and support.
 He maintains an energetic importance in contemporary technologies and classical sciences and has the ability to talk to many different types of people with ease.
 The experiences and knowledge he has gained from studying Islamic Studies has enabled him to be dedicated in captivating and engaging the hearts and minds of others.
 He has had the opportunity to help several brothers and sisters who were in need of advice and support.
 Through the sheer blessing and mercy of Allah, they found his advice beneficial and it led them to a better lifestyle.